LeoBoticsHub/noether/README.md

 ### Mesh Filtering Demo

+Note: the mesh filtering server `noether_filtering/CleanData` is not working, same error of the unresolved [issue 108](https://github.com/ros-industrial/noether/issues/108).

 The mesh filtering demo applies a bspline smoothing algorithm to a noisy mesh, run the following to see it in action:
 ```
 roslaunch noether_examples mesh_filtering_demo.launch